first-coding/django-and-web/README.md

 # django-and-web
-This is a django and Web front - and back -end separation project.
+This is a django and Web front - and back -end separation project.。

 # Introduce
 The topic of this project  is  professional analysis,which  can  help  them get employed.